Skip to main content

 One cruise cabin fun fact that never ceases to amaze first-timers is that cabin walls are magnetic.
 Slap that souvenir fridge magnet on the wall of your stateroom and it will stick.

 Our favorite cruise cabin hack is to pack a variety of magnets to take the clutter off the desk and couch by tacking papers neatly onto the walls.
-Bring clip magnets to hold papers, like your your shore excursion tickets and daily cruise schedule.
+Bring clip magnets to hold papers, like your shore excursion tickets and daily cruise schedule.
 This will help you quickly locate them and make sure that they stay safe.

 Pack strong hooks to create hanging spots for hats, jackets, and lanyards.
-We’ve even heard of people using hook magnets and a shower curtain to create a makeshift room divider, which is useful for kids napping in one half the room.
+We’ve even heard of people using hook magnets and a shower curtain to create a makeshift room divider, which is useful for kids napping in one half of the room.

 You can also use magnets for decor to spiff up your at-sea digs.
 Arrange destination-themed magnets above your bed or use them to secure “happy birthday” signs.
 Create magnetic poetry on your cabin door or let the kids make fun scenes on the cabin walls while you get dressed for dinner.